-Practice tests are essential and when designed properly should verify what you have learned and whether you are ready for the exam.
+Practice tests are essential and when designed properly should verify what you have learned and your readiness for the exam.
 They are well worth the cost.
 You should verify your skills before going into an exam that is 325 USD and do not know if you are ready for it.
 The practice tests should have simulation lab questions.
 Each test should use same pattern as the actual exam with all topics, percentages, duration and number of questions.
 Practice until you are scoring at least 85% and have honed your time management skills properly.

 CCNA Question Types

 Multiple Choice – Question that asks the candidate to select the correct answer/s from multiple options.

 Drag and Drop –Match a list of items such as protocols for instance with the correct description.

 Fill-in-the-Blank – Determine a word/s to finish a statement so that it is correct.

 Unscored – Cisco will ask questions on the CCNA exam that are not listed with the official syllabus.
 They are for research purposes only and do not count toward your final exam score.